mayerrobert/jmurmel/mlib.md

 ### reverse
     (reverse sequence) -> reversed-sequence

-If sequence is a list then return a fresh list with elements in reversed order, if sequence is a string then return a fresh reversed string.
+If `sequence` is a list then return a fresh list with elements in reversed order, if `sequence` is a string then return a fresh reversed string.
 ### map-into
     (map-into result-list function list*) -> result-list

-Destructively modifies result-list to contain the results of applying function to each element in the argument lists in turn.
+Destructively modifies `result-list` to contain the results of applying `function` to each element in the argument lists in turn.
 The iteration terminates when the shortest list (of any of the lists or the result-list) is exhausted.

-If result-list is nil, "map-into" returns nil.
+If `result-list` is `nil`, `map-into` returns `nil`.

 Similar to CL map-into http://clhs.lisp.se/Body/f_map_in.htm
 ### mapcar
     (mapcar function sequence+) -> list

-"Function" must accept as many arguments as sequences are given, and will applied to subsequent items of the given sequences.
+`function` must accept as many arguments as sequences are given, and will applied to subsequent items of the given sequences.
-All function application results will be combined into a list which is the return value of mapcar.
+All `function` application results will be combined into a list which is the return value of `mapcar`.
 ### maplist
     (maplist function sequence+) -> list

-"Function" must accept as many arguments as sequences are given, and will applied to subsequent tails of the given sequences.
+`function` must accept as many arguments as sequences are given, and will applied to subsequent tails of the given sequences.

-All function application results will be combined into a list which is the return value of maplist.
+All `function` application results will be combined into a list which is the return value of `maplist`.
 ### mapc
     (mapc function sequence+) -> first-arg

-"Function" must accept as many arguments as sequences are given, and will applied to subsequent cars items of the given sequences.
+`function` must accept as many arguments as sequences are given, and will applied to subsequent cars items of the given sequences.
 ### mapl
     (mapl function sequence+) -> first-arg

-"Function" must accept as many arguments as sequences are given, and will applied to subsequent tails of the given sequences.
+`function` must accept as many arguments as sequences are given, and will applied to subsequent tails of the given sequences.
 ### mapcan
     (mapcan function sequence+) -> concatenated-results

-"Function" must accept as many arguments as sequences are given, and will applied to subsequent items of the given sequences.
+`function` must accept as many arguments as sequences are given, and will applied to subsequent items of the given sequences.

-All function application results will be concatenated to a list which is the return value of mapcan.
+All function application results will be concatenated to a list which is the return value of `mapcan`.
 ### mapcon
     (mapcon function sequence+) -> concatenated-results

-"Function" must accept as many arguments as sequences are given, and will applied to subsequent tails of the given sequences.
+`function` must accept as many arguments as sequences are given, and will applied to subsequent tails of the given sequences.

-All function application results will be concatenated to a list which is the return value of mapcon.
+All function application results will be concatenated to a list which is the return value of `mapcon`.
 ### every
     (every function sequence+) -> boolean

-"Function" must accept as many arguments as sequences are given, and will be applied to subsequent items of the given sequences.
+`function` must accept as many arguments as sequences are given, and will be applied to subsequent items of the given sequences.

-Immediately return nil if an application of function returns nil, t otherwise.
+Immediately return `nil` if an application of function returns `nil`, `t` otherwise.
 ### some
     (some function sequence+) -> result

-"Function" must accept as many arguments as sequences are given, and will be applied to subsequent items of the given sequences.
+`function` must accept as many arguments as sequences are given, and will be applied to subsequent items of the given sequences.

-Immediately return the first non-nil-value of an application of function, or nil if no applications yield non-nil.
+Immediately return the first non-nil-value of an application of `function`, or `nil` if no applications yield non-nil.
 ### notevery
     (notevery function sequence+) -> boolean

-"Function" must accept as many arguments as sequences are given, and will be applied to subsequent items of the given sequences.
+`function` must accept as many arguments as sequences are given, and will be applied to subsequent items of the given sequences.

     (notevery predicate sequence+) == (not (every predicate sequence+))
 ### notany
     (notany function sequence+) -> boolean

-"Function" must accept as many arguments as sequences are given, and will be applied to subsequent items of the given sequences.
+`function` must accept as many arguments as sequences are given, and will be applied to subsequent items of the given sequences.

     (notany predicate sequence+) == (not (some predicate sequence+))
 ### remove-if
     (remove-if pred list) -> list

-Return a fresh list without the elements for which pred evaluates to non-nil.
+Return a fresh list without the elements for which `pred` evaluates to non-nil.
 ### remove
     (remove elem list) -> list

-Return a fresh list without occurrences of elem.
+Return a fresh list without occurrences of `elem`.
-An occurrence is determined by eql.
+An occurrence is determined by `eql`.
 ### reduce
     (reduce func sequence [from-end-p]) -> result

-If sequence is empty then "reduce" will return (func).
+If `sequence` is empty then `reduce` will return `(func)`.

-Otherwise if sequence contains one element then "reduce" will return this element.
+Otherwise if `sequence` contains one element then `reduce` will return this element.

-Otherwise if from-end is omitted or nil then func will be called with the first two elements of the sequence and subsequently with the previous result and the next element, and "reduce" will return the last result from func.
+Otherwise if `from-end-p` is omitted or `nil` then `func` will be called with the first two elements of the `sequence` and subsequently with the previous result and the next element, and `reduce` will return the last result from `func`.

-Otherwise if from-end is given and non-nil then func will be called with the last two elements of the sequence and subsequently with the previous result and the previous element, and "reduce" will return the last result from func.
+Otherwise if `from-end-p` is given and non-nil then `func` will be called with the last two elements of the `sequence` and subsequently with the previous result and the previous element, and `reduce` will return the last result from `func`.
 ### write-char
 ### terpri, prin1, princ, print
 ### pprint